 I would not want to spend more hours working on a single piece of wood when I can spend half of the time.
 An additional machine will attract an additional cost, but it is worth it.

 You can also choose to have just the planer, but the challenge comes with how best you will ensure the surfaces are leveled.
 A Planer does not need a skilled woodworker.
 There is a flatbed that you can put your board on top of.

 The rollers determine the speed at which the board passes through the cutting head.
 Smoothness, precision, and consistency are the main characteristics of the machine.
 Unlike the jointer that can smooth the workpiece through multiple runs, a Planer cannot eliminate warps and twists.

 - Ease of use

 - Great finishing tool

 - It cannot remove warping or twists

 A Planer comes in a box design.
-The rollers take your board from one side of the machine to the other end.
+The rollers take your board from one side of the machine to the other.

-Unlike the Jointer that has a cutter-head that cuts from below, the Planer has one that cuts from above.
+Unlike the jointer with a cutter-head that cuts from below, the planer has one that cuts above.